a-k-coder/Voice-Cloner-React-Flask-App/README.md

 # Voice-Cloner-React-Flask-App
 This Voice Cloner React app call connects to a Flask backend and a voice cloner ML Python code to clone a short voice input.
-This app is built by modifying the excellent template provided [here](https://github.com/kb22/ML-React-App-Template).
+This app is based on the excellent ML code provided [here](https://github.com/CorentinJ/Real-Time-Voice-Cloning) and built by modifying the excellent React + Flask template provided [here](https://github.com/kb22/ML-React-App-Template) with help on Docker from [this tutorial](https://blog.miguelgrinberg.com/post/how-to-dockerize-a-react-flask-project).

 ### Usage
 Download pretrained models from [here](https://github.com/CorentinJ/Real-Time-Voice-Cloning/wiki/Pretrained-models)